Snorkeling the Coral Triangle!

 Meals provided: B,L,D

-Disembark in Sorong and transfer to the airport for the flight back to Bali.
-Transfer to our group hotel in Bali.
+Disembark in Ambon and transfer to the airport for the flight back to Jakarta.
+Transfer to our group hotel.
 Group dinner at the hotel.
-Overnight Hyatt Regency.
+Overnight Sheraton Jakarta.

 Meals provided: B